 PSH 493 Applications in Autism (A).
 This course is designed especially for students who are majoring in psychology or related fields.
 In this course you will be introduced to autism and related disorders.
 You will learn how to apply behavioral principles and procedures to assess and teach a child with autism a new behavior.
 1 Cr.
 Spring.

 PSH 494 The Social Psychology of Prejudice and Discrimination (A,I,W).
+Prerequisites: PSH 301 & PSH 341 or PSH 352 & PSH 322 or PSH 351 & PSH 331 or PSH 332 & PSH 384 or PSH 484 & PSH 334 or PSH 486.
 This capstone course is designed to familiarize you with basic psychological research on intergroup relations, prejudice, stereotyping, discrimination, and the experience of stigma, in a writing-intensive, low-enrollment seminar.
 3 Cr.

 PSH 495 Historical and Systemic Perspectives on Clinical Psychology (A).
 This capstone course examines the history of ideas from ancient times to the present as they pertain to modern clinical psychology.
 In a writing intensive, low-enrollment seminar, you will explore historically and currently central concepts and hypotheses of various theoretical and empirical perspectives (philosophical, sociological, respondent, operant, social, developmental, cognitive, affective, biological, cultural, and community/ecological) with respect to their impact on the conceptualization and treatment of psychological disorders.
 3 Cr.

 PSH 496 Meditation and Mindfulness (A).
-Prerequisites: PSH 301 and (PSH 341 or PSH 352), and (PSH 322 or PSH 351), and (PSH 331 or PSH 332), and (PSH 384 or PSH 484), and (PSH 334 or PSH 486).
-This low-enrollment, writing intensive, seminar-style course fulfills the Psychology Major’s Integration Capstone requirement.
-Students read, discuss, and integrate recent scholarship on meditation and mindfulness from the following perspectives: philosophical, biological, cognitive, health, clinical, and interpersonal.
+Prerequisites:: PSH 301 and (PSH 341 or PSH 352), and (PSH 322 or PSH 351), and (PSH 331 or PSH 332), and (PSH 384 or PSH 484), and (PSH 334 or PSH 486).
+This writing-intensive, low enrollment seminar critically examines meditation and mindfulness from the following perspectives: philosophical, methodological, biological, cognitive, health, clinical, interpersonal, and societal.
+Students will critically evaluate the literature on a topic of their choice pertaining to meditation and mindfulness.
+Course requires a minimum grade of B-(for General Education/Major/Minor/Certification) Cross listed with PSH 596.
 3 Cr.

 PSH 497 Behavioral Medicine (A).
-Prerequisite: PSH 397 or instructor's permission.
 Explores the interdisciplinary field concerned with the development and integration of behavioral and biomedical science, knowledge, and techniques related to the understanding of health and illness, and the application of this knowledge and these techniques to prevention, diagnosis, treatment, and rehabilitation.
 Emphasizes mind/body relationships, stress/illness relationships, biofeedback and self-regulation, pain management, and the human brain as a health-care system.
 3 Cr.

 PSH 499 Independent Study in Psychology (A).
-Prerequisite: PSH 110 or PSH 112.
+Prerequisite: - Instructor's permission.
 Provides theoretical and/or empirical investigations into special topics in psychology.
 Arranged in consultation with the instructor.
 1-6 Cr.
 By Arrangement.